-PARS awards granted October 1, 2014 will vest and be distributed in shares on September 30, 2019 if the executive officer continues in the employment of the Company through that date and will be distributed in shares on the following business day.
-Alternatively, vesting of 50% and 100% of these awards will occur if the specified stock price targets of \$36.90 and \$39.50, respectively, are achieved between October 1, 2016 and September 30, 2018; in that event the accelerated percentage of the awards will vest on March 31 of the year following the end of the fiscal year in which the target is achieved if the executive officer continues in the employment of the Company through that date and will be distributed in shares on the following business day.
-For more information, see "Principal Elements of Compensation - Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section.
+- shares on the following business day (less a number of shares having a value equal to the amount of required tax withholdings).
+For more information, see "Principal Elements of Compensation Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section. - PARS awards granted November 11, 2015 will vest and be distributed in shares on September 30, 2020 if the executive officer continues in the employment of the Company through that date and will be distributed in shares on the following business day.
+Alternatively, acceleration of 50% and 100% of these awards will occur if the specified stock price targets of \$38.45 and \$41.10, respectively, are achieved between October 1, 2017 and September 30, 2019; in that event the accelerated percentage of the awards will vest on March 31 of the year following the end of the fiscal year in which the target is achieved if the executive officer continues in the employment of the Company through that date and will be distributed in shares on the following business day (less a number of shares having a value equal to the amount of required tax withholdings).
+For more information, see "Principal Elements of Compensation Long-Term Incentive Compensation" in the Compensation Discussion and Analysis section.